a3yko/Python-Interpreter/README.md

 # Python-Interpreter
-to run use the command line and type: python interp.py <file> where file has the python code you want to interpret
+to run use the command line and type: python interp.py '<file>' where file has the python code you want to interpret